 A child can only attend school 48 hours after last sickness episode in order to contain the spread of sickness bugs.
+Coronavirus related guidance will be followed as required.

 Medic-alert Bracelets or Necklaces

 These are deemed to be exceptions to the policy on jewellery.
 However, they should be removed for PE and held by the class teacher.
 After the PE activities are completed the teacher will ensure that the bracelet or necklace is put back on.